Capture Live Selfie

 }

-The AccountNumber must match the value the user specified during Account Creation
+The AccountNumber must match the value specified by the user during Account Creation

 Example Response Body: